Data & maps

 County briefs (interpretation)

-Tap the "Read brief" button to open the accompanying interpretation before reviewing the snapshots.
-The existing Open/View controls remain for the images.
+Tap the "Read brief" button to open the accompanying interpretation before reviewing the snapshots, then use "View image" to open the gallery-sized figure without leaving the page.

 Landfilled biosolids, 2015